Russia expels two German diplomats in tit-for-tat move | Law-Order

 Russia expels two German diplomats in tit-for-tat move

+Russia said on Monday it was expelling two German diplomats in retaliation for similar expulsions by Germany, a move the German foreign ministry said was unfounded and put renewed strain on bilateral relations.
+Berlin last week ejected two Russian diplomats after a German court found Moscow had ordered the killing of a former Chechen militant, who was murdered in broad daylight in Berlin's Tiergarten park.

-Russia on Monday said it was expelling two German diplomats in retailiation for similar expulsions by Germany.
+Russia said on Monday it was expelling two German diplomats in retaliation for similar expulsions by Germany, a move the German foreign ministry said was unfounded and put renewed strain on bilateral relations.

-Berlin last week expelled two Russian diplomats after a German court found Moscow had ordered the killing of a former Chechen militant, who was murdered in broad daylight in a Berlin park.
+Berlin last week ejected two Russian diplomats after a German court found Moscow had ordered the killing of a former Chechen militant, who was murdered in broad daylight in Berlin's Tiergarten park.
+On Monday, the Russian foreign ministry summoned the German ambassador to inform him of the expulsion of two German diplomats and note a protest against Germany's earlier decision to declare two Russian diplomats "persona non grata".

+Germany's Foreign Office said the Russian side had told it that the expulsion was a reciprocal measure.
+"This move comes as no surprise, but it is completely unwarranted from the federal government's perspective," it said in a statement.
+"Today's decision by Russia's foreign ministry puts renewed strain on the relationship."

+The Russian foreign ministry said the German court verdict was of a "clear political order" in nature, promising to retaliate accordingly to any potential confrontational action from Berlin in the future.
+"It was noted that the Russian side categorically rejects unfounded and detached-from-reality accusations that Russian public structures are accessory to this crime," the Russian ministry said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)